 ‘Avant Garde Electronic Music: Webs of significance’ The London College of Fashion (2006)

-Edinburgh 2002, MA (Hons) Linguistics and Social Anthropology
+Edinburgh 2002, MA Linguistics and Anthropology

-Founding Committee Member of the Oxford research institute: Dalai Lama Centre for Compassion
+Founding Committee Member of the Oxford research institute: Dalai Lama Centre for Compassion.

 The Don is the Subject and Object of History was longlisted in the National Poetry Competition 2020.